openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 Documentation of your area estimate and archiving this information for future reference are critical in order to replicate your estimation process.
 Examples where you would want to repeat your analysis include different areas (states, provinces, ecological regions) or time periods (months, years).

-We have built in documentation steps into other Modules of this Manual, however here we bring this information together.
-We discuss key documentation steps, including logging decision points (`section 5.1`_), Reporting (`section 5.2`_), Commenting in code (`section 5.3`_), and Version control (`section 5.4`_), as well as archiving steps (`section 5.5`_).
+We have built in documentation steps into other modules of this guide; however here we bring this information together.
+We discuss key documentation steps, including logging decision points (`Section 5.1`_), Reporting (`Section 5.2`_), Commenting in code (`Section 5.3`_), and Version control (`Section 5.4`_), as well as archiving steps (`Section 5.5`_).

 This module should take approximately 1 hour to read.
 The time taken to complete this module for your specific situation will vary depending on the size and scope of your project.

-.. _section 5.1:
+.. _Section 5.1:

 Logging decision points
 ^^^^^^^^^^^^^^^^^^^^^^^

 Logging decision points is a critical part of documenting your area estimation process and being able to recreate your estimation process.

-A decision point is anywhere where you make a decision about your project that can change the outcome.
-For example, “We decided that pixels with over 75% tree cover should be classified as Forest cover” is a decision point.
+A decision point is anywhere where you make a decision about your project that can change the outcome (e.g. “We decided that pixels with over 75% tree cover should be classified as Forest cover” is a decision point).

-In the previous Modules, we have suggested that you document these types of decision points as you go along.
+In the previous modules, we have suggested that you document these types of decision points as you go along.
 This includes:

-* `module 2`_:
+* `Module 2`_:

-  * Logging your land use decision tree (`section 2.1`_).
+  * Logging your land use decision tree (`Section 2.1`_).
-  * Logging your land use classification definitions (`section 2.1`_).
+  * Logging your land use classification definitions (`Section 2.1`_).
-  * Settings used for classification, along with any refinements (`section 2.4`_).
+  * Settings used for classification, along with any refinements (`Section 2.4`_).

-* `module 3`_:
+* `Module 3`_:

-  * Logging two date change detection decisions, including what classes can change and imagery and processes used in the classification (`section 3.1`_)
+  * Logging two date change detection decisions, including what classes can change and imagery and processes used in the classification (`Section 3.1`_)

-* `module 4`_:
+* `Module 4`_:

-  * Stratification choices (`section 4.1`_).
+  * Stratification choices (`Section 4.1`_).
-  * Data collection procedures (`section 4.2`_).
+  * Data collection procedures (`Section 4.2`_).

-You may also choose to follow your organization's Standard Operating Procedures.
-For example: https://drive.google.com/file/d/1u4sXx6Y8qPKvbIYJFide5EI6L_ygpS5p/view?usp=sharing.
+You may also choose to follow your organization's Standard Operating Procedures (e.g. https://drive.google.com/file/d/1u4sXx6Y8qPKvbIYJFide5EI6L_ygpS5p/view?usp=sharing).

-.. _section 5.2:
+.. _Section 5.2:

 Reporting
 ^^^^^^^^^